CIC Young Scientist Award

 CIC Young Scientist Award for Computational Chemistry

-The "CIC Award for Computational Chemistry" is awarded for outstanding master's or diploma theses and dissertations that touch on the scientific fields represented in the Division of Computers in Chemistry and represent a special contribution to the further development of the CIC field.
+The "CIC Award for Computational Chemistry" is awarded for outstanding master's theses, diploma theses and dissertations that touch on the scientific fields represented in the Division of Computers in Chemistry and represent a special contribution to the further development of the CIC field.
 The nominees should have completed their work at a university in the German-speaking region.
 Evaluation criteria include thematic relevance as well as scientific quality and presentation.

 call for proposals 2025